seanharrington256/WildIris-Nanopore-Workflow/README.md

 step 1.) map the reads to the assembly

+- Got up to Racon & Medaka (mostly)

 - come back to repairing reads

-- Canu seems like it takes long and is set up in a dumb way to submit jobs
+- Canu takes long and is set up in a dumb way to submit jobs
+	- check options Joe uses - genome size
+- for WildIris intro tutorial:
+	- add in editing of text files using bbedit/notepad++
+	- worker nodes don't inherit the loaded modules from the login node
+	- I use '.slurm' for my slurm scripts to make them easily identifiable
+	- useful shortcuts like ctrl+a, cd -, etc.
+- prob don't need the scripts in the git repo - they're not setup for WildIris
+- Minimap returns empty file - what's UP???
+- Masurca has nothing for it - add or skip????